wenjie-tu/class-notes/README.md

-# lecture-notes
+# Class Notes

-Lecture notes at UZH/ETH
+This directory is made for class notes and exercise solutions.